-Any person desiring to sell live baitfish shall apply for and receive a valid live baitfish dealer’s license prior to selling live baitfish except holders of a valid Wyoming commercial fish hatchery license who may sell live baitfish to live baitfish dealers for resale.
+Any person desiring to engage in commercial use of live baitfish shall apply for and receive a valid live baitfish dealer’s license prior to selling, trading, bartering or brokering live baitfish except holders of a valid Wyoming commercial fish hatchery license who may sell or otherwise transfer live baitfish to live baitfish dealers for resale.
 Application for a live baitfish dealer’s license shall be made on forms provided by the Department.
 The applicant shall provide information including, but not limited to, the physical location of the business and a description of facilities to be used for holding fish.

 Detailed regulations and information pertaining to live baitfish dealers is available online at https://wgfd.wyo.gov/Fishing-and-Boating/Forms-and-Applications

 Amphibians and reptiles shall not be used as fishing bait.
 The possession of live or dead amphibians and reptiles while fishing is prohibited.

 Crayfish shall only be used as live fishing bait in the water body from which they were captured.
 Once transported away from the water of capture, crayfish shall not be used as live fishing bait.
 Traps used to take mollusks and crustaceans shall have the owners name and address attached while in use.
 Importation or possession of Rusty Crayfish (Faxonius rusticus) is prohibited.